 Further conversation among the scientists of THEM reveals that THEY (sorry) cannot proceed with their plans as yet, since the rest of the Inferno 42 was recently stolen from them by a male S.H.I.E.L.D.
 Agent.
 The man plans to convey it to Agent 13.
 That agent eventually turns out to be Sharon Carter, the younger sister of Peggy Carter, Captain America’s World War Two girlfriend.

-NOTE: Over the decades, retconning changed Sharon to Peggy’s daughter, then granddaughter and for all I know she’s now called Peggy’s great-great-great granddaughter in order to reach back to the ever more distant World War Two era.
+NOTE: Over the decades, retconning changed Sharon to Peggy’s niece, then grand-niece and for all I know she’s now called Peggy’s great-great-great grand-niece in order to reach back to the ever more distant World War Two era.

 Back to THEM: further conversation reveals that they have hired a mercenary supervillain called Batroc the Leaper to retrieve the Inferno 42 from the male S.H.I.E.L.D. agent before he can safely pass it along to Agent 13.